Call for Virtual Mobility Grants

 Researcher and Innovators with appropriate affiliation as described in the Annotated Rules for COST Actions (section 188.8.131.52.1.
 AFFILIATION).

 Additionally: Priority will be given to active Working Group members whose application is closely related to the goals and deliverables of the Action.
 For more information please see the GoodBrother Memorandum of Understanding.

 Number of grants

 The activity must be finalised by mid-October.

-Please use the online form available via your e-COST profile at https://e-services.cost.eu.
-A template for the application can be found here.
-The proposal must align with the objectives and idea of GoodBrother’s Onlinespeak described above.
+Please use the online form available via your e-COST profile at https://e-services.cost.eu, together with the appropriate forms and supporting documents:

 Evaluation and selection of applicants

 The applications will be evaluated within one week by GoodBrother’s Core Group.

 All the applications will be evaluated based on the following criteria: